 Andrew King, NZ Property Investors Federation president, rejects the claim.

 "We were actually fine with most aspects of the changes but had real concerns over some, especially removing 90-day notices," King said of the February 11 changes, the most wide-ranging in 35 years since the original act was passed.

 Philippa Howden-Chapman, professor of public health at Otago University, is concerned about rising costs.

-She says we know already from all too many studies that there is a rapidly growing problem with severe housing deprivation.
+She said numerous studies had shown there was a rapidly growing problem with severe housing deprivation.

-She is worried about the number of people whose rent takes more than 50 per cent of their income, who are living in dilapidated, overcrowded conditions or houses where there is no privacy or security of tenure.
+She was worried about the number of people whose rent swallowed more than 50 per cent of their income, who were living in dilapidated conditions or in places where there was no privacy or security of tenure.